EnigmaticWolf/Orchid/README.md

 Orchid
 ====
 Orchid is lightweight web application framework.
-I am developing Orchid for two years and I believe that anyone except me appreciate it.
+This library attempts to comply with PSR-1, PSR-2, PSR-4 and PSR-11.

 Some parts of the project were influenced by: Laravel, Slim and Symfony Framework's.
 Thank you!

-#### Contributing
-This library attempts to comply with PSR-1, PSR-2, and PSR-4.
-I'll be very grateful for any contribution to the development of my project.

 #### Requirements
 * PHP >= 7.0